- As low as $552/Night

 Historic architectural details unique to this apartment include original rear porch columns and handrails support the kitchen bar top.
 Cozy bedrooms upstairs and exposed chimney on both floors.
 Living room can be closed off for privacy to accommodate other guests.

-Walk across the street to Fuel for a drink or casual dinner.
-On the corner is Goulette, a gorgeous French bistro.
+Walk across the street to Fuel for a beverage or casual dinner.
+On the corner is Goulette, a alluring French bistro.
 Next door to that is R Kitchen - make reservations way in advance!
 A fast trip around the corner to 132 Spring will get you delicious breakfast sandwiches, and well crafted coffee, lattes and cappuccinos.
-Our favorite, Xaio Bao Biscuit is great for lunch and dinner, with gorgeously set up outside dining for social distancing.
+Our favorite, Xaio Bao Biscuit is great for lunch and dinner, with generously set up outside dining for social distancing.

 Upper King street which is Charleston's place for vibrant nighttime life, shopping and a vast array of eateries to choose from, is only a 10 min walk down Cannon Street.